-Chelsea FC and adidas have combined to install purpose built 5-a-side pitches both in London and in Asia
+Chelsea FC and and our partners combined to install purpose built five-a-side pitches both in London and in Asia

-Chelsea Football Club and adidas have transformed four 'Blue Pitches' in West London with the aim of getting more young Londoners taking part in sport.
+Four 'Blue Pitches' in west London were transformed with the aim of getting more young Londoners taking part in sport.
 The pitches are free to use to help get young people more active and make a real difference to local communities.

 Football, basketball and tennis can all be played on the four all-weather pitches which can be found at four sites close to Stamford Bridge.
 Click on the map for more details on the locations.